commandprompt/pgbouncer-snap/README.md

 # pgbouncer-snap

-This is a collection of snapcraft recipes for PgBouncer that can be used to create PostgreSQL snap packages.
+This is a collection of snapcraft recipes for PgBouncer that can be used to create PgBouncer snap packages.

 The packages are maintained as a service to the community by Command Prompt, Inc. A PostgreSQL and Linux Professional services company.
 You can find Command Prompt on the web at https://commandprompt.com